 Submitting Concerns about Aircraft Noise

-The Maryland Department of Transportation Maryland Aviation Administration (MDOT MAA) provides multiple methods for the public to submit aircraft noise complaints, these are listed below.
+The Maryland Aviation Administration (MAA) provides multiple methods for the public to submit aircraft noise complaints, these are listed below.

 In order to protect the accuracy and integrity of complaint data, the following guidelines have been established:

-- MDOT MAA will review all complaints and determine the appropriate response, if any.
+- The MAA will review all complaints and determine the appropriate response, if any.